How Can Veterans Earn a 100% Disability Rating & Maximum Compensation?

 When a service-connected disability, or disabilities, prevents a veteran from being able to secure and follow substantially gainful employment, he is entitled to a total disability rating based on individual unemployability (TDIU or IU).
 In determining whether a veteran qualifies for TDIU, the VA should consider not only whether a veteran is capable of getting a job but also whether he is capable of keeping a job.
 Any job that the veteran is able to secure and follow must also be a job which is “substantially gainful.”
 In other words, the job that the veteran is able to do must provide income which places the veteran above the poverty level.
 Just keep in mind that “substantially gainful employment” does not include working in a sheltered environment such as a veteran’s own family business or a sheltered workshop.

 Under the TDIU regulation, a veteran should automatically be considered for TDIU when there is evidence that his disabilities keep him from working and he has a qualifying disability rating.
+Medical evidence can be very beneficial here.
 Under those circumstances, the veteran should not even have to ask to be considered for TDIU, but we find that the VA often fails to make a determination as to TDIU unless it’s specifically requested by the veteran.
 It’s important to note that the VA will probably assign the date that the veteran asks for this increased rating as the effective date for TDIU.
 Be aware, however, that you may be entitled to an earlier effective date if you became unable to work earlier than the date that you actually requested that entitlement.

 For purposes of the VA regulations, a qualifying rating is either a single service-connected disability with a 60% rating or multiple service-connected disabilities and a total rating of 70%.
 This is a simplified definition of a qualifying rating as there are many exceptions to this basic rule.
 For example, if the veteran injured his back and knees in a single accident, these could be considered a single disability.
 Similarly, if the veteran has multiple injuries incurred in a single combat action, these, too, could be considered a single disability.